dtbinh/UniversityCoursework/4th Year/Human Computer Interaction/HCI - Coursework 2/README.md

 Report that includes analysis of a classmate's code, with regard to how they achieved usability.
-The graphs are a series of tests performed on individuals to get information on how the users performed
+The graphs are a series of tests performed on individuals to get information on how the users performed - IOGraph represents mouse movements, and the two xslx files are tables representing how the user did while performing a specific set of actions.